-11.8 calibrator - VCO Calibrator
+13.8 calibrator - VCO Calibrator

 This circuit allows you to precisely compensate for decalibrated or otherwise imperfectly tracking VCOs - which is probably a property of all existing analog VCOs to some degree.
-It does this by applying one specific adaptation value per individual octave.
+It does this by applying one specific adaptation value per individua one specific adaptation value per individual octave.
 This way you can make even those VCO track well over 10 octaves, that would normally only do 2 or 3.